 I have learned to take time out to walk and to exercise, and even to force myself to walk when I don’t feel like it.
 Because I know that physical exertion will make me feel better, and it always does.

 I’ve learned to pamper myself with good food.
 And candles.

 I’ve become a total candle connoisseur.
 I’ve learned that soy candles are better than paraffin candles because they don’t put off nasty fumes.
 They also don’t leave that ugly charring around the edge of the candle container.
 You know that can’t be good.

 I recently was sent a GuruNanda Ultrasonic Diffuser.
 You just add a tiny amount of water and mix in fragrant oils and it shoots a glorious-smelling mist into the air.
-It comes with lavender (known for its relaxing, soothing qualities) and peppermint (to get you off the couch when you don’t feel like moving).
+It comes with lavender (known for its relaxing, soothing qualities).
+Peppermint is to get you off the couch when you don’t feel like moving..

 I always wanted to be a talk show host.
 They always have a product to plug.

 I’m grateful for my sense of humor too.
 I get it from my dad.